Urgent Telephone 4pm - 8.30am : 01233 331111

 The Energy Act 2023 highlighted the role heat networks are set to play nationally, giving governments the power to implement heat network zones and regulating heat networks as a utility through Ofgem.
 Whilst the detail of the legislation is going through consultation, it is anticipated that public buildings, commercial and industrial premises, existing communally heated developments and new developments will be mandated to join networks where they exist, giving surety to the market.
 Existing residential properties will not be required to connect but it is our ambition that we create a network where voluntary connections are viable and desirable.

 The study is in its very early phase but we hope to have a high level plan outlining opportunities later in 2024, initially exploring where the business sector could link in.
-We also intend to bid for further grant funding to help us develop a business case for the network and explore how this could be financed and grown.
+We also intend to bid for further grant funding to help us develop a business case for the heat network and explore how this could be financed and grown.

 Updates will be published later in the year on these climate pages.